kovartravis/angular2twitter/README.md

 # Ng2twitter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.4, and is a rewrite of an assessment project for FastTrack'd training program at Cook Systems.

 ## Development server